 Learn the basics of classical music from the Kanagawa Philharmonic Orchestra

-I want to listen to classical music live, but which performance should I listen to?
-What if I'm late for the start of the show?
+I want to hear classical music live, but which performance should I listen to?
+What if I'm late for the show?
 What are the best deals on tickets?
-A variety of questions have arisen.
-We asked Toru Sakakibara, the music director of the Kanagawa Philharmonic Orchestra (hereafter referred to as Kanagawa Philharmonic), which continues to sow the seeds of emotion in people's hearts, about the basics of classical music.
+Many questions arise.
+We spoke to Toru Sakakibara, Music Director of the Kanagawa Philharmonic Orchestra (hereafter referred to as Kanagawa Philharmonic), which continues to sow the seeds of inspiration in people's hearts, about the basics of classical music.

-(Top image: Photo by Taira Tatehira / Courtesy of Yokohama Minato Mirai Hall)
+(Top image: Photo by Taira Tatehira / Provided by Yokohama Minato Mirai Hall)

-How to choose a concert: When a song or performer catches your eye
+How to choose a concert: If a song or performer strikes you as a perfect fit

--First of all, when you're wondering, "Which performance should I go to see?" how do you recommend choosing?
+-First of all, when you're thinking, "Which performance should I go to see?", how do you recommend choosing?

-Sakakibara: Why not choose a piece of music that you've heard before or that you remember fondly, something that really catches your eye?
-Many of the pieces of music played in movies and TV dramas are performed by orchestras.
-Even if you've never been to an orchestra concert, you'll probably find a piece that sounds familiar to you.
+Sakakibara : Why not choose a song you've heard before or one that brings back memories, something that really catches your eye?
+A lot of the music in movies and TV dramas is performed by orchestras.
+Even if you've never been to an orchestra concert, you'll probably find a song that sounds familiar.

-I think any opportunity is good for choosing a concert, such as a song or a performer.
-Live music is completely different from listening to CDs or YouTube.
-An orchestra is performed by dozens of performers who work together in unison.
+Any reason is fine when it comes to choosing a concert, whether it's a song or a performer.
+Live music is completely different from listening to it on CD or YouTube.
+An orchestra is made up of dozens of musicians who work in unison.
 The sound is unique to that moment.
 Experience live music at a concert venue and feel the breath of the orchestra.
-You will surely be moved.
+You're sure to be moved.

 How to get tickets and discount ticket information

---I'd like to purchase tickets to the Kanagawa Philharmonic concert.
+-I'd like to purchase tickets for a Kanagawa Philharmonic concert.
 Are there any discounted tickets?

 Tickets can be purchased online by accessing "Blue Dal Tickets" on the Sakakibara Kanagawa Philharmonic's website.